-Stock futures jump ahead of Walmart, Target & Home Depot reports
+Stock futures rise as SpaceX lifts off and ahead of Walmart, Home Depot reports

 GLOBAL STOCK FUNDS SEE RECORD INFLOWS ON PFIZER'S VACCINE NEWS

+Space stocks will likely see some action after the successful launch of Elon Musk's SpaceX rocket Sunday evening setting the tone for more advances in the industry.

-Sunday President Trump, via a tweet, sent mixed signals on the official outcome of the Presidential election, hinting that Joe Biden "won" a "rigged" 2020 presidential election, but adding that he is not conceding the race.
+On the election front, President Trump, via a tweet, sent mixed signals Sunday on the official outcome of the Presidential election, hinting that Joe Biden "won" a "rigged" 2020 presidential election, but adding that he is not conceding the race.

 TRUMP SAYS FOR FIRST TIME THAT BIDEN 'WON,' ADDS THAT HE IS NOT CONCEDING